Flu season is here in full force.Get protected now. It's not too late to get vaccinated!

 The best way to prevent the flu is to get vaccinated each fall.
 All people 6 months of age and older should get flu vaccine.
 The vaccine is available now in our community.

 Some children under 9 years old require 2 doses of influenza vaccine separated by at least 4 weeks to develop an adequate immune response.
-A chart to help decide if a child younger than 9 years of age needs 1 or 2 doses of flu vaccine can be found here (PDF).
+Influenza vaccine dosing algorithm for children aged 6 months through 8 years can be found here.
+(PDF)

 It takes up to 2 weeks for protection to develop after the shot and protections lasts about a year.

 There are two ways to get vaccine

 - Flu shot

 - Injection that contains dead (inactivated) influenza virus, given by injection into the muscle.